matthewwiese/ithaca.garden/README.md

 # ithaca.garden
-Find community gardens in and around Ithaca, NY
+Find community gardens in and around Ithaca, NY.

+If I've missed a garden, please [open an issue](https://github.com/matthewwiese/ithaca.garden/issues/new/choose?labels=garden)!
+See [`gardens.json`](gardens.json) for an example of desired metadata.